Holf/weduc-timetable-extractor/README.md

 **weduc-timetable-extractor** expects to find this, but it looks for a file named `credentials.json`.

 Make sure the file you have downloaded is renamed as such, and is placed in the same folder as the downloaded `weduc-timetable-extractor` executable, alongside `config.ini`.

+> ### A note on auth. token expiry
+>
+> Unless you are prepared to go through an arduous verification process, you will have to leave the project created for Calendar API access in **test mode**.
+Unfortunately, this means the token issued when authenticating with Google has a short expiry, of seven days.
+>
+> This is fine if you are running **weduc-timetable-extractor** manually, as you can re-authenticate when prompted.
+>
+> It will, however, be a barrier if you want to automate timetable extraction.
+>
+> #### A workaround (for some)
+>
+> If you have a [Google Workspace](https://workspace.google.com/intl/en_uk/) set up, then you can create Calendar API projects that do not have to be in test mode.
+>
+> Thus, you can push events to a user's calendar within your organization and then share the calendar externally with any other Google Calendar user.

 ## Running **weduc-timetable-extractor**